School-based Holocaust Education in Scotland

 Staff from Level 2 schools will be asked to be external assessors of Level 1 Vision Schools and provide mentoring and support to schools who have applied for the Vision School programme but who have not successfully met all the Level 1 criteria.

-Schools are required to express their interest in applying for Vision Schools Scotland accreditation before submitting their application.
+Schools which want to apply for Vision Schools Scotland accreditation are required to express their interest in this before submitting their application.
 Expressions of interest should be emailed to VisionSchools@uws.ac.uk FAO Jane Caffrey.

 We recommend that applicants utilise the summary section within the application form to provide their evidence for each of the criteria.
 This provides context to, and strengthens your submission.

-Each explained entry should be accompanied by an (electronic) attachment which is clearly labelled and or numbered so that the Vision Schools reviewers can confirm that the relevant criteria has been met.
+Each explained entry should be accompanied by an (electronic) attachment which is clearly labelled and or numbered so that Vision Schools reviewers can confirm that each of the criteria have been met.
 Attachments must be Word, pdf, or jpeg documents.

 There are three ways to submit:

 - Send your complete application, with attachments and an accompanying letter on a USB to Jane Caffrey, Vision Schools Scotland, University of the West of Scotland, Lanarkshire Campus, Stephenson Place, Hamilton International Technology Park, South Lanarkshire, G72 0LH.